Folklore: The Long Pond Studio Sessions: Critical response

-Rob Sheffield of Rolling Stone praised the cast's chemistry, and asserted that The Long Pond Studio Sessions is not a mere footnote to the album, but a "stunning musical statement in its own right, full of stripped-down acoustic warmth".
+Rob Sheffield of Rolling Stone praised the cast's chemistry and asserted that The Long Pond Studio Sessions is not a mere footnote to the album but rather a "stunning musical statement in its own right, full of stripped-down acoustic warmth".
 He underlined how Swift moves past vague anecdotes about the tracks by explaining why she felt the need to write such music in the first place.
 Branding it a "very beautifully done" film, The Daily Telegraph's Kate Solomon called it a "very warm two hours of music that gives the songs a new lease of life", and observed the parallels between the "luscious, remote surroundings" of the studio and how they reflect the "lusciousness and isolation" of the songs.
 Stuff critic James Croot compared the special's atmosphere to that of MTV Unplugged, and added that the film's production is slick despite the intimate appeal, similar to Swift's 2020 Netflix documentary, Miss Americana.

 Drew Taylor of Collider labelled the film "a winning examination and celebration" of Folklore, and "a look at one of the world's biggest pop stars at her most vulnerable and artistically ambitious".
-He picked Antonoff as the more active personality, while Dessner is "terse", except the point where he opens up about his depression—"a moment that is both incredibly vulnerable and also powerful".
-Ryan Lattanzio of IndieWire termed the film as "a window into the introspective songwriting" of Folklore, and summarized that the special "isn't going to blow your head off", but is a "fine supplement to one of the year's most beloved albums".
-The Guardian's Elle Hunt wrote that the film has Swift at ease, but also at the "peak of her power" with little to prove, while her song-by-song commentary depicts the "shifting emotional tenor" she felt in quarantine.
+He picked Antonoff as the more active personality, while Dessner is "terse", except at the point where he opens up about his depression—"a moment that is both incredibly vulnerable and also powerful".
+Ryan Lattanzio of IndieWire described the film as "a window into the introspective songwriting" of Folklore that "isn't going to blow your head off" but is a "fine supplement to one of the year's most beloved albums".
+The Guardian's Elle Hunt wrote that the film shows Swift at ease, but also at the "peak of her power" with little to prove, while her song-by-song commentary depicts the "shifting emotional tenor" she felt in quarantine.
 However, Hunt felt that Swift not name-dropping her detractors "seems coy" as it limits the film's personal reflection.